 Each type of immunotherapy comes with its own possible side effects and benefits.

 Adoptive cell transfer (ACT) treats cancers, like mesothelioma, by enhancing a patient’s T-cells (white blood cells that help trigger an immune response), which can then attack the cancer.
 This is achieved by removing T-cells from a patient’s tumor and growing large quantities of the cells most active against the cancer in a lab.
 The process takes 2 – 8 weeks to complete.
 Once the cells are replicated, they are reintroduced to the patient via injection into a vein.
 Patients may receive other standard treatments, like chemotherapy and radiation in the interim between when T-cells are extracted and reintroduced.

 There are several types of ACT, but the most promising method, and the option that has advanced furthest in trials, is CAR T-cell therapy.
-The therapy has shown promising results in malignant pleural mesothelioma patients.
+The therapy has shown early promising results in malignant pleural mesothelioma patients.
 An ongoing clinical trial at Memorial Sloan Kettering Cancer Center is treating 10 pleural mesothelioma patients with the therapy.
 So far, researchers have seen no toxicity among patients and there is evidence of anti-tumor activity.
 Side effects related to CAR T-cell therapy are generally mild and are easily controlled with medication, or may resolve on their own with no treatment necessary.